 - Backup repository

-The distributed deployment scenario enables efficient data transfer and use of resources in your backup infrastructure.
-During backup and replication, VM data is retrieved from the source storage and processed on a dedicated server, or offhost backup proxy.
+The distributed deployment scenario enables efficient data transfer and use of resources in the backup infrastructure.
+During backup and replication, VM data is retrieved from the source storage and processed on a dedicated server (offhost backup proxy).
 Processed VM data is then transferred to the dedicated backup repository in the backup scenario or to the target Hyper-V host in the replication scenario.

 This type of backup, with VM processing offloaded to the offhost backup proxy, is known as offhost backup.
 Offhost backup does not impose any load on production Hyper-V hosts: all resource-intensive backup operations are performed on the offhost backup proxy and the source Hyper-V host remains unaffected.

-Depending on your production environment and the backup and replication scenarios you plan to use, the distributed backup infrastructure may include a number of dedicated offhost backup proxies and backup repositories controlled by a single Veeam backup server.
+Depending on your production environment and the backup and replication scenarios you plan to use, the distributed backup infrastructure may include multiple dedicated offhost backup proxies and backup repositories controlled by a single Veeam backup server.
 However, to evaluate the product, it is sufficient to deploy one offhost backup proxy and one backup repository locally in your test lab.

 Install Veeam Backup & Replication on a physical or virtual machine.